 Judging the Cats

-- Cat cafe Neko Ngeru sponsored a rosette for the Companion Cat category which was won by a gorgeous ginger who I will name as soon as I discover details.
+- Cat cafe Neko Ngeru sponsored a rosette for the Companion Cat category which was won by a gorgeous ginger.

 Of course everyone had a favourite at the cat show.
 I spotted several breeds I would love to take home including engaged and delightful Tilly the companion cat, and a beautiful and chatty chocolate oriental shorthair.
-Both were a delight and played to the crowds.
+Two black and white Oriental Shorthairs featured in the film had a lot to say for themselves too!

 Cat Themed Vendors